 ECSS-E-ST-20-08_0090196

-When all the cells are protected by shunt diodes, during the test, the temperature increase of the shunt diode shall be uniform and shall not exceed the value stated in the SCD-PVA.
+When all the cells are protected by shunt diodes, during the test, the temperature increase of the shunt diode shall be uniform and not exceed the value stated in the SCD-PVA.

-If the measured voltage is outside the sum of the individual diode forward voltages at the maximum current 1 %, techniques such as thermographic photo recordings may be used to locate the failed shunt diodes.
+If the measured voltage is outside the sum of the individual diode forward voltages at the maximum current 1 %, techniques such as thermographic photo recordings can be used to locate the failed shunt diodes.

 Thermal sensor test